stevkky/PCC/README.md

 ===

 Proactive Customer/Client Care
-This is a system we are building to help Guardvant engineers on Goldfields site to manage incidents and stufss.
+This is a system we are building to help Guardvant engineers on Goldfields site(Ghana) to manage incidents and stufss.